DCAN-Labs/dcan-nn-unet/doc/baby_results.md

 for a training/cross-validation size of 6.
-(I imagine that the run-time is more dependent on the size of the training set than the size of the cross-validation set, but I'm not sure about this).
+(I imagine that the run-time is more dependent on the size of the training set than the size of the cross-validation set, but I'm not sure about this.)

 Inference time for an image is negligible.